Opoa

-Opoa is a village on the island of Raiatea, in French Polynesia.
+Ōpoā is a village on the island of Raiatea, in French Polynesia.
 According to the 2022 census, it had a population of 1,205.

 Geography

 Climate

-Opoa has a tropical rainforest climate (Köppen climate classification Af).
-The average annual temperature in Opoa is 26.6 C. The average annual rainfall is 3686.8 mm with December as the wettest month.
-The temperatures are highest on average in March, at around 27.7 C, and lowest in August, at around 25.4 C. The highest temperature ever recorded in Opoa was 35.2 C on 12 January 1998; the coldest temperature ever recorded was 16.5 C on 13 September 2002.
+Ōpoā has a tropical rainforest climate (Köppen climate classification Af).
+The average annual temperature in Ōpoā is 26.6 C. The average annual rainfall is 3686.8 mm with December as the wettest month.
+The temperatures are highest on average in March, at around 27.7 C, and lowest in August, at around 25.4 C. The highest temperature ever recorded in Ōpoā was 35.2 C on 12 January 1998; the coldest temperature ever recorded was 16.5 C on 13 September 2002.